univention/univention-corporate-server/doc/ext-installation/appliance.rst

    $ generate_appliance -s appliance.qcow2

-The virtual machine is assigned one CPU and a gigabyte of RAM as standard.
-If the appliance has a higher storage or CPU power requirement, the parameter ``-m`` can be used to specify a different quantity of RAM in megabytes and ``-c`` can be used to assign a different number of CPUs.
+The virtual machine is assigned one CPU and one gigabyte of RAM as standard.
+If the appliance requires more storage or CPUs, the parameter ``-m`` can be used to specify the RAM size in megabytes and ``-c`` can be used to assign the number of CPUs.
 The parameters ``--vendor`` and
 ``--product`` can be used to specify a vendor and product name.